9 Different Types of Violins and Their Uses

 They’re generally heavily embellished with carved animal pictures and black ink decorations.
 The use of mother-of-pearl on the fingerboard and tailpiece is not unusual.

 Like other fiddles, the Hardingfele is used to create traditional Norwegian folk music for dancing.
-The current style of Hardanger was first made in 1850, adopting a similar structure to a violin.
+The current style of Hardanger, which adopts a similar structure to a violin, was first made in 1850.

 3. The Baroque Violin

-In the sixteenth century, this was the first standard violin available and is the forefather of today’s violin.
+This was the first standard violin available in the sixteenth century, and it is the forefather of today’s violin.

 Due to more refined construction processes, violin manufacturers began to tweak the original Baroque instruments to meet the new violin standards.